ResilientEcosystem/blog/_posts/2023-02-12-GettingStartedOnUtxo.md

 1. Go to the source folder which contains the WORKSPACE file.

-   Make sure  bech32 has been installed which used for the addresses encoding.
+   Make sure  bech32 has been installed which is used for the address encoding.
    > pip install bech32

 2. Create your own private key.
 It will return a private key and a public key, encoded by ECDSA.